-Pr., Junior standing.
-A study of existing theories and instructional programs for students with emotional conflicts.
+A comprehensive study of existing theories and instructional programs for students with behavior disorders.
 Service delivery systems, management techniques, and educational programming are emphasized.
+Laboratory experiences are included.
 This course may be taught concurrently with SPE 620.

-425. H, R, S (H) Early Childhood for the Handicapped, (R)

-Mental Retardation, (S) Speech Pathology.
-Professional Internship in Special Education (5-15):
+425. E, M, R, S (E) Early Childhood Special Education, (M) Mild Learning/Behavior Disabilities, (R) Mental Retardation, (S) Speech Pathology.
+Professional Internship in Special Education (5-15).
 Pr., departmental approval.

 Students are placed in schools for supervised teaching experiences.
 Students must submit to the Director of Laboratory Programs an application for internship approved by their advisor.
 Deadlines for submission of applications are as follows: fall quarter-April 30; winter quarter-August 30; spring quarter-December 30.